Fencing for Kids: Developing Resilience, Strategy and Skills

 - Delaware Valley University

-THE ODDS OF SUCESS
+THE ODDS OF SUCCESS

-The numbers from www.scholarshipsstats.com are here to back it up: Compared to the average of all sports, fencing has a fantastic advantage.
+The numbers from www.scholarshipstats.com are here to back it up: Compared to the average of all sports, fencing has a fantastic advantage.
 The overall percentage of high school students who go from competing in a sport in high school to playing in college is just 7.6% for boys and 7.9% for girls.
 Fencers come in at a whopping 29.6% for boys and 38.2% for girls!

 In the two tables below (one for boys and one for girls) you will find stats including the percentage of kids that were accepted into the best colleges and universities who went on to compete in their high school sport at the collegiate level.